 What to Consider When Picking an Email Marketing Service?

 Before we get into the nitty-gritty, let’s establish a baseline.
-The best email marketing service isn’t about who’s got the slickest marketing or the loudest buzz on X. It’s about what clicks for you.
+The best email marketing service is about what clicks for you.
 Here’s the rundown of what to keep in mind.

 At its core, any decent platform should handle the essentials: building your subscriber list, designing emails that don’t look like a 1990s throwback, and tracking who’s opening what.

 But in 2025, that’s table stakes.
-You want a drag-and-drop editor that’s actually intuitive—I’m talking MailerLite or Brevo levels of simplicity.
-Signup forms that plug right into your site (pop-ups, landing pages, you name it) are a must, too.
+You want an intuitive drag-and-drop editor.
+Signup forms that plug right into your site (pop-ups, landing pages, etc.) are a must, too.
 And automation?
+That’s your secret weapon.
+Think of welcome emails that fire off automatically or reminders for those who abandon their carts.

 Here’s something I’ve learned from trial and error: a tool that’s perfect for 100 subscribers can choke when you hit 10,000.
 Pricing is all over the map in 2025.
 Some services, like Mailchimp, charge based on how many contacts you’ve got.

 Others, like Brevo, base it on email sends.
-If you’re bootstrapping, a free plan with wiggle room—Sender’s 2,500-contact tier, say—can be a lifesaver.
+If you’re bootstrapping, a free plan with wiggle room can be a lifesaver.
 But as your list grows, watch for platforms that don’t punish you with steep jumps or sneaky fees for stuff like A/B testing.

 If your emails don’t land in inboxes, what’s the point?
 Deliverability is the game’s name—think 95% or better, like what Moosend or GetResponse promises.

 They’ve got built-in spam checks and tools to keep you compliant with GDPR, CAN-SPAM, and whatever new privacy curveball 2025 throws.
-Trust me, with regulations getting stricter, a service that’s got your back here is non-negotiable.
+Trust me, with regulations getting stricter, a service that has your back here’s non-negotiable.

 Matching the Service to Your Business